- SQLCol and SQLGetCol functions: different types of browse

 <Result> = SQLCol(<Query name> , <Column number>)

-<Column number>: Integer Number of the column to retrieve.
+<Result>: Character string Value of the column. <Query name>: Character string Name of the query: <Column number>: Integer Number of the column to retrieve.
 This column corresponds to a query column (and not to a table column).
 The order of the numbers for the columns to retrieve is not important.
-Remarks SQLCol and SQLGetCol functions: different types of browse SQLCol and SQLGetCol are equivalent during an OLE DB or HFSQL access.
-However, you must respect the type of browse associated with each one of these functions: - SQLCol: "SQLFirst/SQLCol" browse.
+Remarks SQLCol and SQLGetCol functions: different path types SQLCol and SQLGetCol are equivalent during an OLE DB or HFSQL access.
+However, you must respect the type of browse associated with each one of these functions: - Function SQLCol: "SQLPremier/SQLCol" type path.

-- SQLGetCol: "SQLFetch/SQLGetCol" browse.
+- Function SQLGetCol: "SQLFetch/SQLGetCol" type path.

 Using tabulations in the items The SQL functions are used to insert tabulations into the file items.
 The management of tabulations depends on the access mode used.
-1st case: Running a query in ODBC: - When running a query in ODBC, the tabulations are not retrieved by SQLCol.
-To retrieve the value of items (with TAB characters), we recommend that you use a SQLFetch/SQLGetCol browse.
+Case 1: Executing an ODBC query: - When executing a query with ODBC, SQLCol does not return tabs.
+To get the value of the items (with Tabs), use SQLFetch/SQLGetCol.

 Example: SQLAssociate and the tabulations in the items The items of the records to retrieve are as follows: | | | | Item 1 | Item 2 | Record 1 | John | Smith | Record 2 | John + tab + Mac | Doughnut |

-- SQLCol(Qry1, 2): retrieves Smith
+- SQLCol(Req1, 2): recovers Smith

 This page is also available for…